HarshAshGangar/ProjectSubmit/README.md

 ### Plugins Used:
 - **Lottie**: Used for rendering animated graphics in JSON format.
 The animations are placed in the `assets/animations/` folder.

+---

+###Drive Link:
+- Here is the Google Drive Link to view more pictures of the App as Internshala restricted to only 3 documents. https://drive.google.com/drive/folders/13vSgLmOtP-CdKWk0jJtyLl2MCk5rfbPu?usp=sharing